Cray-HPE/docs-csm/operations/observability/Observability.md

 ### Grok-exporter deployment, service, and service-monitor

-Grok-exporter is deployed on all of the Kubernetes master nodes, by using node affinity in its deployment.
+Grok-exporter is deployed on all of the Kubernetes master nodes using Kubernetes node affinity.
 As background information, the service for the grok-exporter is accessible at port `9144` and service-monitor implementation is for Prometheus to access the metrics that are created by the grok-exporter.

 ### Configuration file for the grok-exporter